 This is also the case when the child has been the victim of abuse or mistreatment of some kind.
-In the event that no other state has issued any child custody orders the emergency order can actually become a final order as well.
+If no other state has issued any child custody orders the emergency order can become a final order as well.

-In every situation a court in Texas must contact the an out of state court as we saw in the anecdote involving one of our former clients.
-This is done so as to ascertain which jurisdiction it was proper to have the case filed in.
+In every situation a court in Texas must contact an out-of-state court as we saw in the anecdote involving one of our former clients.
+This is done to ascertain which jurisdiction it was proper to have the case filed in.

 The Law Office of Bryan Fagan, PLLC- Strong Advocates for Texas Families